|The Public Paperfolding History Project

 The design also appears:

 In 'La Campana Catalana' of 29th April 1908, printed in Barcelona, in a cartoon featuring various paperfolding designs by Apeles Mestres, headed 'Fantasias' and 'Idili de paper'.
+This pictorial story had previously been published in his Llibre Vert III in 1883.

-As 'El carro con toldo' (The wagon with awning) appear in 'El Mundo de Papel' by Dr Nemesio Montero, which was published by G Miranda in Edicions Infancia in Valladolid in 1939.
+As 'El carro con toldo' (The wagon with awning) in 'El Mundo de Papel' by Dr Nemesio Montero, which was published by G Miranda in Edicions Infancia in Valladolid in 1939.